hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 another time. -->

-The [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) theory of biologist Jakob von Uexküll represents a more systematic approach to conceptualising the inner life of animals.
+The [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) theory of biologist Jakob von Uexküll approaches the inner life of animals a little more systematically.
 Uexküll wanted to understand how organisms model and interact with their environments and thereby create meaning.
 The *umwelt* (German for "environment") is a synthesis of these